Friday, April 30, 2010

 Musical Instrument Amplifier Embeds a PC Inside

-Orange Amps' new PC+Amplifier is designed for Guitar, Keyboard, microphones and more.
+Orange Amps' new OPC, a combined PC and Amplifier is designed for Guitar, Keyboard, microphones and more.
 It includes WIFI and Guitar Effects software and will be available in June 2010.
 This could have a lot of uses for musicians, you could pair this with a USB MIDI controller for drums, keyboard, or wind instruments.
 It will be a nice compliment to USB programmable guitar effects.
 If successful, it will create more demand for PC connectivity in audio electronics.

 Wednesday, April 14, 2010